Baby Rashes

 If the rash is accompanied by fever and lethargy (listlessness, floppiness), it is essential that you consult your pediatrician immediately.
 Herpes can be spread from adults who have the virus and may not even be showing signs.
 A simple kiss from a person carrying the virus on a susceptible newborn can cause severe illness and even death.
 Babies are most susceptible in the first few months of life, before the vaccinations begin to work.

 Sorry, this post got a little serious at the end here!
-The truth is, many infant rashes are harmless and easily treated, but it is good to be aware of the more serious rashes and illnesses your baby could potentially face.
-When my son broke out in that rash at four months, my doctor feared herpes could be the cause and treated him for it, despite the fact that it turned out to be Coxsackie virus.
+The truth is, that many infant rashes are harmless and easily treated, but it is good to be aware of the more serious rashes and illnesses your baby could potentially face.
+When my son broke out in that rash at four months, my doctor feared herpes could be the cause and treated him for it, despite the fact that it turned out to be the Coxsackie virus.

 Just remember, when in doubt call your pediatrician.